DNABoe/ipad-visual-relation/PRD.md

 ### Critical Architecture: Hybrid Storage Model

+**User Isolation - No Collaborative Workspaces:**
+- Each user has their own separate workspace files
+- Users cannot share or collaborate on workspaces
+- Admin can manage user accounts but cannot access user workspaces
+- Each user's network data is completely isolated and private

 **Why Spark KV for User Data:**
 - Managed by GitHub (secure, reliable, no server to maintain)
 - Users can access from multiple browsers and devices
 - Credentials sync automatically across all platforms
-- Invite system works across different devices
+- User authentication works across different devices
-- Multi-user collaboration without backend complexity
+- Multi-user support without backend complexity

 **Why Local Network Files:**
 - Maximum privacy - relationship data never leaves device
 - No network latency for file operations
 - Works offline once authenticated
 - User maintains full control of sensitive data
+- Each user has their own encrypted files that only they can access

 **What's Stored in Spark KV (GitHub):**
 - User accounts (email, name, role)